 If we issue preemptive rights, United States holders of ADSs would not be able to exercise their rights unless a registration statement under the Securities Act were effective with respect to such rights and the shares issuable upon exercise of such rights or an exemption from registration were available.
 We cannot assure holders of ADSs that we will file a registration statement or that an exemption from registration will be available.
 We may, in our absolute discretion, decide not to prepare and file such a registration statement.
-If our holders were unable to exercise their preemptive rights because we did not file a registration statement, the ADS depositary would attempt to sell their rights and distribute the net proceeds from the sale to them, after deducting the depositary's fees and expenses.
+Although in connection with the pending capital increase approved by our shareholders on January 22, 2021, we expect to file a registration statement that would permit holders of ADSs to exercise preemptive rights, if our ADS holders were unable to exercise their preemptive rights because we did not file a registration statement, the ADS depositary would attempt to sell their rights and distribute the net proceeds from the sale to them, after deducting the depositary's fees and expenses.
 If the depositary could not sell the rights, they would expire and have no further value and holders of ADSs would not realize any value from them.
 In either case, ADS holders' equity interests in us would be diluted in proportion to the increase in our capital stock.